hashgraph/stablecoin-studio/README.md

   $ cd [module] // sdk, web, contracts, etc
   $ npm run build
 ````

+# Development Manifesto
+The development of the project follows enterprise-grade practices for software development.
+Using DDD, hexagonal architecture, and the CQS pattern, all  within an agile methodology.

+## Domain Driven Design
+By using DDD (Domain-Driven Design), we aim to create a shared language among all members of the project team, which allows us to focus our development efforts on thoroughly understanding the processes and rules of the domain.
+This helps to bring benefits such as increased efficiency and improved communication.

+## Hexagonal Architecture
+We employ this architectural pattern to differentiate between the internal and external parts of our software.
+By encapsulating logic in different layers of the application, we are able to separate concerns and promote a higher level of isolation, testability, and control over business-specific code.
+This structure allows each layer of the application to have clear responsibilities and requirements, which helps to improve the overall quality and maintainability of the software.

+## CQS and Command Handlers
+We use a separation of queries/commands, query handlers/command handlers to divide state changes from state reads, with the goal of decoupling functional workflows and separating viewmodels from the domain.
+By using command handlers and an internal command bus, we are able to completely decouple the use cases within the system, improving flexibility and maintainability.
+This has been achieved by developing a fully typed TS Command / Query Handler module.

+## Code Standards
+The SDK has over 70% code coverage in unit and integration tests.
+The Smart Contracts have a 100% code coverage.

 # Support
 If you have a question on how to use the product, please see our